What is the main source of law authorising this entity form?

 A Pty Ltd Company can acquire assets from, or an interest in, foreign entities.

-Foreign entities can acquire the business assets, or shares in, a Pty Ltd Company.
-Such acquisition may be subject to the approval from the Foreign Investment Review Board, depending on the nature and scale of the business.
+Foreign entities can acquire the business assets of or shares in a Pty Ltd Company.
+Such acquisition may be subject to approval from the Foreign Investment Review Board and / or the Australian Competition and Consumer Commission, depending on the nature and scale of the business, and the nature and ultimate ownership of the foreign entity.

 No. A Pty Ltd Company would need to be converted into a public company to be listed or publicly held.